 For Sunday test dates, you may view a list of testing centers list format.

-If you are unable to take the SSAT on a standard test date, regional flex tasting may be available on an alternate date in your area.
-Regional flex tests are available in the following areas:
+If you are unable to take the SSAT on a standard test date, regional flex testing may be available on an alternate date in your area.
+For more information, please check the SSAT’s page on flex dates.

 You may also choose to take the SSAT with an educational consultant or organization on an alternate date.